-"They are mainly men in their twenties," she said.
+"As we sit here, there are probably immigrants in great trouble."
+Claudia Smith California Rural Legal Assistance Foundation "They are mainly men in their twenties," she said.
 "They're not exactly weaklings."
 Smith also said that planning documents for Operation Gate Keeper acknowledged that the number of accidents and fatalities among migrants would increase under the new policy.
 "Bodies are found on a regular basis," said Smith.
-"The deaths were anticipated."
+"The deaths were anticipated.'
 The United Nations is currently questioning Operation Gate Keeper as a human rights violation.
-The Interamerican d i e d .
-"The deaths are going to keep Approximately 100 have died already this year.
-"The deaths "The deaths are going to keep multiplying," said Smith.
-"No amount of search and rescue is going to make that big of a difference."
-Operation Gate Keeper began "The deaths typically happen one at a time," and thus attract in the U.S., "The deaths operation Gate Keeper began at a time when the budgets of other government agencies were being reduced.
-However, the number of Border Patrol officers along the Mexican borin the U.S., Smith said that the Operation had political motives.
+The Interamerican Commission on Human Rights also has a case before it regarding the operation.
+The Border Patrol has now reinstated its Desert Rescue Team, which was disbanded so that the officers could be used for Gate Keeper. "[The Border Patrol] was literally shamed into starting Operation Life Saver," Smith said of the rescue team's new effort to save migrants.
+"The deaths are going to keep multiplying," said Smith.
+"No amount of search and rescue is going to make that big of a dif- Operation Gate Keeper began at a time when the budgets of other government agencies were being reduced.
+However, the number of Border Patrol officers along the Mexican border increased.
+Smith said that the Operation had political motives.
 The Clinton administration created the policy to gain support from Californians in the 1996 presidential election.
-Despite its \$1 billion price tag, Smith said that Gate Keeper has not been successful in preventing illegal immigrants from entering the U.S. It is possible that more illegal immigrants are now able to enter the country since they now turn to professional smuggling opersee BORDER/page 4 MARY CALASH/The Observer Claudia Smith, a lawyer with the California Rural Legal Assistance Foundation, discussed the detrimental effects of "Operation Gate Keeper" on Tuesday afternoon at the Hesburgh Center auditorium.
-INSIDE COLUMN page 2 Complicit to their evil Yesterday I was walking across the quad, enjoying the beautiful day.
+Despite its \$1 billion price tag, Smith said that Gate Keeper has not been successful in preventing illegal immigrants from entering the U.S. It is possible that more illegal immigrants are now able to enter the country since they now turn to professional smuggling opersee BORDER/page 4

+MARY CALASH/The Observer Claudia Smith, a lawyer with the California Rural Legal Assistance Foundation, discussed the detrimental effects of "Operation Gate Keeper" on Tuesday afternoon at the Hesburgh Center auditorium.
+Inside Column Complicit to their evil Yesterday I was walking across the quad, enjoying the beautiful day.
 There were students lying on the quad, despite the cold, soaking in the autumn sun.
 Sun becomes rare in the South Bend winter, and we all like to take advantage of it while it lasts.
 Now imagine you've been told that you can never again feel the sun on your skin.
 Now imagine that the reason for this restriction is your lack of a Y-chromosome.
 Imagine there are no courts for you to voice a complaint.
-Imagine that you are under the complete control of the male members of your family.
+Imagine that you are under the complete control of the male members of vour family.
 Welcome to Afghanistan under the Taliban.
 Monday, Madeline Albright asked the Taliban to expel Osama bin Laden - the suspected terrorist believed to be behind the bombings of the U.S. embassies in Kenya and Tanzania.
-In exchange, the U.S. would offer Afghanistan the chance for "normal relations" with the U.S. That is completely unacceptable.
+In exchange, the U.S. would offer Afghanistan the chance for 'normal relations" with the U.S. That is completely unacceptable.

+Laura Petelle

+Assistant

+Managing

+Editor

 The situation in Afghanistan has been called "gender apartheid."
-Under the guise of "restoring the purity of Islam," the Taliban has required women to wear a burqua - a large garment that covers the entire body -- with only a small mesh for the eyes to peer out.
+Under the guise of "restoring the purity of Islam," the Taliban has required women to wear a burqua - a large garment that covers the entire body - with only a small mesh for the eyes to peer out.
 No skin may be visible.
-The windows in women's houses must be painted black They never see the sun.
+The windows in women's houses must be painted black.

+They never see the sun.